gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 In the PROTECTED state any ULP SCTP messages for any PPID SHALL be exchanged in the protected SCTP association.

-When entering the PROTECTED state, a Restart DTLS connection SHOULD be created.
+When entering the PROTECTED state, a Restart DTLS Key SHOULD be derived.

 ### Offering Multiple Security Solutions